tabaresjc/cakephp_kanjime/README.md

 Also the fans will be able to request their names to be converted and to be published along with hundreds of names that are already converted.

-CakePHP is a rapid development framework for PHP which uses commonly known design patterns like Active Record, Association Data Mapping, Front Controller and MVC.
-Our primary goal is to provide a structured framework that enables PHP users at all levels to rapidly develop robust web applications, without any loss to flexibility.

 Technical resources
 -------------------